danillouz/react-snowfetti/README.md

 ## properties
 #### profile (Array)
 Denotes the visual profile of the rendered particles on the canvas.
-The profile accepts two values:
+The profile accepts three values:

 - type (String):
 	+ `'snow'`